 It's a great way to tell a story with images.
-In Filmora9 (Latest Filmora version 9), adding, managing and editing images is easy.
+In Filmora (Latest Filmora version X), adding, managing, and editing images is easy.
 Easy-to-use editing features and dozens of filters and overlay effects can enhance your images a lot.

 In this guide, learn how to: